 The first step to appeal a ticket is to file a written appeal online at the Parking E-Business Portal, or in person at 106 Spaulding Quad or 1Capen.
 If needed, a second step in-person hearing may be requested to continue your appeal.

-Where can my friend park on weekends?
+Where can my friends park on weekends?

 Lots are not permit enforced on the weekends, but guests must abide by the normal parking rules which include overnight parking regulations, restricted handicap spaces, fire lanes, student apartment lots and service spaces.
 If your friend is visiting on a weekday, they may obtain a guest parking permit from 106 Spaulding Quad or 1Capen.